José de Gálvez, 1st Marquess of Sonora: Túpac Amaru rebellion

 In 1780, during the Túpac Amaru rebellion, Minister José de Gálvez harshly exiled Fernando Vélaz de Medrano, 4th Marquess of Tabuérniga, a nobleman, military leader, and aristocrat, for informing the Prince of Asturias (the future Charles IV of Spain) about the rebellion and widespread corruption among royal officials in South America, particularly regarding the playing card and tobacco monopolies imposed by José de Gálvez, which were seen as a catalyst for the unrest.

 When in 1781 the Túpac Amaru rebellion broke out in Peru and the Comunero Revolt in New Granada (Colombia), Gálvez unleashed ruthless repression.

 American Revolution

 In 1780, he sent a royal dispatch to Teodoro de Croix, Commandant General of the Internal Provinces of New Spain, asking all subjects to donate money to help the American Revolution.
 Millions of pesos were given.
 In 1784 he established a uniform excise tax on the importation of African slaves into the Indies.

+Gálvez was wary of the possibility of Spain's own overseas territories being inspired by the American Revolution into trying to secede, so he favored a proposal from politician José Ábalos to turn the Spanish Empire into multiple kingdoms under rulers of the same royal house, hoping to deflect any ideas of independence, but this scheme was never realized.